 When that didn’t work, I tried empathy.
 “You’re frustrated.
 I know.
 Waiting takes a lot of patience.”

-The more I ignored her, the more deliberate her words became.
+The more I ignored her, the more she pushed back.

-I breathed deeply and tried to imagine yoga class, then a nice glass of wine.
-ANYTHING to stay calm.
+I breathed deeply and tried to imagine yoga class.

 She flung one shoe.
 Then the other.